decretist/Dissertation/Chapter4/chapter4.markdown

 theologische Studien ; Bd.
 6 (Frankfurt am Main ; PLang, 1998), 17–18.

 [45] Earlier versions of this section were presented as conference papers.
-"Can Stylometry Provide New Evidence about the Identity of Gratian 1 and Gratian 2?" was presented to the session on Canon Law in the Twelfth and Thirteenth Centuries at the *Rem non novam nec insolitam aggredimur* conference and grand opening of the Stephan Kuttner Institute of Medieval Canon Law at Yale Law School, May 21-22, 2015.
-"New evidence for the authorship of case statements and *dicta* in Gratian's *Decretum*" was presented to the Classical Sources III session at the Fifteenth International Congress of Medieval Canon Law (ICMCL) at Université Paris II Panthéon-Assas, July 17-23, 2016.
+I presented "Can Stylometry Provide New Evidence about the Identity of Gratian 1 and Gratian 2?" to the session on Canon Law in the Twelfth and Thirteenth Centuries at the *Rem non novam nec insolitam aggredimur* conference and grand opening of the Stephan Kuttner Institute of Medieval Canon Law at Yale Law School, May 21-22, 2015.
+I presented "New evidence for the authorship of case statements and *dicta* in Gratian's *Decretum*" to the Classical Sources III session at the Fifteenth International Congress of Medieval Canon Law (ICMCL) at Université Paris II Panthéon-Assas, July 17-23, 2016.

 [46] For a general introduction to the use of principal component